Environment engineering to protect quantum coherence in tripartite systems under dephasing noise: Pure States subjected to Markov and non-Markov Dephasing Noise

 \subsubsection{Mixture of GHZ and W state}

 The mixture of GHZ and W state is defined as

 where $p$ is the probability of mixing.

 In Figure~\ref{ghzw}, we present the dynamics of coherence $C_{R}(\rho_{GW})$ of the mixed states $\rho_{GW}$ for different mixing parameters $p$.
 Three different cases $p=0.1$ (blue), $p=0.5$ (green), and $p=0.9$ (red) are examined.
 The robustness of coherence is analyzed under Markovian and non-Markovian dephasing environments, both common and local.
 0.5cm \textit{Common bath:} Fig.~\ref{ghzw}a shows the coherence dynamics of the state $\rho_{GW}$ under Markovian common environment.
 Under Markov common dephasing, the coherence of the state $\rho_{GW}$ remains nearly unchanged over time for the mixing parameter $p=0.1$, whereas for $p=0.5$ and $p=0.9$, decoherence is observed for a very short duration.
 At $\gamma_{0}t=0$, the initial coherence values of the states are as follows: $1<C_{R}(\rho_{GW})<1.1$ for $p=0.1$, $0.7<C_{R}(\rho_{GW})<0.8$ for $p=0.9$, and the initial value of $C_{R}(\rho_{GW})$ is slightly below $0.9$ when $p=0.5$.
-Interestingly, no decay of coherence is observed for the state $\rho_{GW}$ under non-Markov common dephasing (see Fig.~\ref{ghzw}c).
-Hence, non-Markov common environment has no effect on dynamics of coherence, for the mixed state defined in Eq.~(\ref{ghzw}).
+Under Markov common dephasing (Fig.~\ref{ghzw}a), the coherence of all three states rapidly converges to distinct steady-state values.
+The non-Markovian decoherence dynamics of the mixed states $\rho_{GW}$ under a common dephasing environment is illustrated in Fig.~\ref{ghzw}c.
+Under non-Markov common environment, we do not see a rapid decay of coherence.
+Instead, the coherence decreases slowly and approaches steady saturation values.
 0.5cm \textit{Local bath:} In Fig.~\ref{ghzw}b, we show the coherence dynamics of the mixed states $\rho_{GW}$ under Markov local environment.
 The states $\rho_{GW}$ with mixing parameters $p=0.1,~0.5,~0.9$ exhibit exponential decay of coherence under Markovian local dephasing.
 We notice that under a Markovian local environment, $\rho_{GW}$ experiences complete coherence loss within a short interval ($\gamma_{0}t\sim0.5$).
 In contrast, under a Markovian common environment, the same mixed states exhibit long-time saturation value of coherence.
 Figure~\ref{ghzw}d illustrates the coherence dynamics of the three mixed states in a non-Markovian local bath.
-We see that there is no decay of coherence of the states $\rho_{GW}$ for the mixing parameters $p=0.1,~0.5$ and $p=0.9$.
-The coherence of the states remain almost constant for all values of $p$.
-0.5cm From the above analysis, we observe that the state $\rho_{GW}$ is decoherence-free in both non-Markovian local and common environments.
-However, in the Markovian common environment, while the state retains a long-term saturated coherence value, significant decay is observed for $C_{R}(\rho_{GW})$ under Markovian local environment.
+Next, we compare the decoherence dynamics of the states $\rho_{GW}$ under Markov and non-Markov local environments.
+For local noise, we see that the longevity of coherence increases under non-Markov dephasing (Figure~\ref{ghzw}d) for all three states.
+Hence, non-Markovian dynamics is beneficial for preserving quantum coherence for a longer duration compared to memoryless Markovian dynamics.